sebnyberg/protoio/README.md

 When working with files, provide `protoio.ReadWithBufIO(size)` and `protoio.WriteWithBufIO(size)` as options to the reader and write respectively.

-As can be seen in the benchmarks below, using BufIO when reading to/from files will improve performance significantly.
+As can be seen in the benchmarks below, using BufIO when reading to/from improves performance significantly.

 ```bash
 $ go test . -bench=. -benchmem